FirebrandTech/jexml/prompt.md

 ## Initializing the Jexml Library

-To inidiialize the Jexml library, you can use the following code:
+### Basic Usage

+To use the Jexml library, you need to initialize an instance of the `Jexml` class.
+The initialization requires either a `templatePath` as a file path to the YAML template file, or a string version specified by `templateString`, that defines how the JSON data should be converted to XML.

 ```typescript
 import { Jexml } from '@firebrandtech/jexml';